-Dear reader, by now you must know I am a sucker for funky foreign stuff, and living in France, I have the fabulous opportunity to visit the twice-yearly antique market in a town not far from my village.
-(I wrote another blog post about that market a couple of years ago.)
+Dear reader, by now you must know I am a sucker for funky foreign stuff, and living in France, I have the fabulous opportunity to visit the twice-yearly antique market in a town not far from my village and get acquainted with funky French stuff.
+(I wrote another blog post about that market some years ago.)

-It’s a kick to see some of the treasures displayed along the streets, to imagine who might have once owned or coveted these things, and if perhaps these people were a bit soft in the head and in need of a spot of therapy.
+It’s a kick to see some of the treasures displayed along the streets, to imagine who might have once owned or coveted these oddities, and if perhaps these people were a bit soft in the head and in need of

 Then again, who am I to judge?
-Does owning this creepy body builder carving say anything about the original owner — or the artist who created it — other than that he or she loved well-oiled muscular bodies?
+Does owning this creepy body builder carving say anything about the original owner — or the artist who created it — other than that he or she lusted after well-oiled muscular bodies?
 You tell me.

 godawful chairs.
 Wouldn’t they cheer up a gloomy room, and what’s wrong with that?

-(No, they are not toy chairs.
-They’re full size!)
-Of course the painting behind the chairs would help to brighten things up as well.
+No, they are not toy chairs.
+They’re full size!
+Of course the painting behind these atrocities would help to brighten things up as well.

 But if these chairs do not fit your sophisticated sense of style, what about this one: